‘Cash Me Outside’ Girl Up To 3M Instagram Fans, Talks New Plane Fight In Video

 — Celebrity News (@UpdatedCeleb) January 24, 2017

-As reported by the Daily Beast, the “Cash Me Outside” girl got in trouble and kicked off a Spirit Airlines flight after a fight with a different passenger on the plane.
+As reported by the Daily Beast, the “Cash Me Outside” girl got in trouble and was kicked off a Spirit Airlines flight after a fight with a different passenger on the plane.
 TMZ noted that Danielle was with her mother as they got onboard the Spirit Airlines flight on Monday evening, leaving Los Angeles.
-However, with Danielle’s mother wearing a cast and walking slower as a result, a different passenger believed the “Cash Me Outside” girl’s mom wasn’t settling into boarding the plane quickly enough when the woman struggled with putting her carry-on luggage in the overhead compartment.
+Danielle’s mother was wearing a cast, which caused her to walk slowly, but a different passenger believed the “Cash Me Outside” girl’s mom wasn’t boarding the plane quickly enough when the woman struggled with putting her carry-on luggage in the overhead compartment.

 The “Cash Me Outside” girl claimed that she was defending her mother when the other woman allegedly “put her hands on her mom” and a melee ensued.
 The “Cash Me Outside” girl was the subject of a citizen’s arrest, and all three women were removed from the airplane.
 Spirit Airlines also banned the threesome of females for the rest of their lives.